Skip to main content

 For large projects, create separate context files for different domains (e.g., frontend-context.md, backend-context.md) to keep information focused and manageable.

-Context files provide background information, while custom rules actively flag violations.
-Use custom rules when you need cubic to consistently catch specific issues.
+Context files provide background information, while custom agents actively flag violations.
+Use custom agents when you need cubic to consistently catch specific issues.